 On our way to the town of Arusha, we may be lucky enough to catch a glimpse of Mt.
 Kilimanjaro, Africa's highest mountain.
 Arusha is located at the base of Mount Meru, Africa's fifth highest peak.
-This growing town is set in an area of Tanzania that has a cool climate.
+This growing town is set in a lush and hilly area of Tanzania that has a cool climate.
 Arusha is the gateway to the Northern Safari Circuit of Tanzania which includes the world-famous Serengeti Park and Ngorongoro Crater Area.

 An optional Activity Package is offered with this safari.
 The extra payment includes activities considered as "essential" on the tour.
 This itinerary includes these activities.
 For those that can't afford all of these activities, there is the option of doing the basic safari without the Activity Package.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost.

-This evening we share tales of our African wildlife adventures and cultural encounters.
-Game viewing in the Serengeti Park is always an unforgettable experience and one that will be shared time and time again.
+This evening we share tales of our African wildlife adventures and cultural encounters in northern Tanzania.
+Wildlife viewing safaris in Ngorongoro and Serengeti are always unforgettable experiences that will be shared time and time again.

-We stay at a lodge next to the beach and get ready for our Zanzibar Island Trip, kicking off the next day.
+We stay at a lodge next to the beach and prepare for our Zanzibar Island Trip, kicking off the next day.

-After an early morning wake-up on day seven, we leave Bagamoyo and drive south to Dar es Salaam on the east coast of Africa.
-A local ferry will take us from Dar es Salaam to Stone Town, the capital of Zanzibar Island (included in Activity Package).
+After an early morning wake-up on day seven, we leave Bagamoyo and drive south to Dar es Salaam, Tanzania's largest city.
+From Dar es Salaam a local ferry takes us to Stone Town, the capital of Zanzibar Island (included in Activity Package).

-From Stone Town, we transfer to Nungwi Beach on the northern shores of the main island.
-On our way north we stop to visit the spice plantations of Kidichi and Kizambani.
+Arriving in Stone Town, we are transferred to Nungwi Beach on the northern shores of the main island.
+On our way north this afternoon we stop to visit the spice plantations of Kidichi and Kizambani.
 Experiencing the tastes, colours, flavours and smells of the exotic spices is a must in Zanzibar, known as the Spice Islands.

 The next few days will be spent relaxing on the white sand beaches of Nungwi and enjoying optional watersports and activities.
-There are various watersports and ocean activities available, from snorkelling to scuba diving and sailing.
+There are various watersports and ocean activities available, from snorkelling and fishing to scuba diving and dhow sailing.
 Explore the islands on guided trips or rent a scooter and set off on your own.
-Zanzibar is renowned for being an ideal tropical beach destination, so unwind in paradise and go swimming in the clear, Indian Ocean waters.
+Zanzibar is renowned for being an idyllic tropical beach destination, so unwind in paradise and go swimming in the clear, warm Indian Ocean waters.

 We spend our last night on Zanzibar Island near Stone Town, once a major port on the slave and spice trade routes.